-Sky Country Elementary has a 1:1 device program providing Chromebooks for educational use to students in Grades K-6.
+We are pleased to share that Troth Street has fully implemented a 1:1 device program providing Chromebooks for educational use to students in Grades K-6.
 Students in grades 2-6 will be allowed to take the devices to & from school to support extended opportunities for learning.
 Students are responsible for good behavior on the school computer & network just as they are in a classroom or school hallway.
 Communications on the network are often public in nature; therefore, general school rules for acceptable behavior and communications apply.
 Students are responsible for adhering to the rules and internet use guidelines outlined in the JUSD Acceptable Use Policy.
 The following are not permitted: